 Notice the signs of magnesium deficiency.
 Often we are disturbed by little ailments and it may even scare us.
-Most of this little problems can be solved by eating the right food.
+Most of these little problems can be solved by eating the right food.
 We only have to know the signs and what to eat to have enough of the necessary nutrient and minerals.

 There are signs which let you know if you are too low in magnesium.
-Our body needs magnesium to function properly and it may be that the reason for your trouble sleeping ,constipation or muscle cramps is a too low magnesium level.
+Our body needs magnesium to function properly and it may be that the reason for your trouble sleeping, constipation, or muscle cramps is a too low magnesium level.

 Do You Get Enough Magnesium With Your Food?

 Have you got cravings for chocolate so intense that you can’t think about anything else?
 What about those muscle cramps that keep you up at night?
 Or your trips to the bathroom are a bit of a struggle?
 Chances are you’re deficient in magnesium!

 Magnesium is essential for over 300 different enzymatic processes to help your body function properly.
 It’s a common mineral to be deficient in, yet most people have no idea they’re lacking this vital nutrient!

 Here are seven key signs that you may be deficient without even realizing: